 SLA provides the finest surface detail

-Clear finish stereolithography perfect for quick see-through parts.
+Clear finish stereolithography is perfect for creating parts with unrivaled clarity

-Standard finish includes bead blasted surface for pleasant matte finish.
+Standard finish includes a bead-blasted surface for a matte finish

-Stereolithography (SLA) is one of the more versatile rapid prototyping technologies and goes by many names including SLA rapid prototyping, optical fabrication, photo-solidification, solid-free-form fabrication or solid imaging.
+SLA technology is one of the more versatile additive manufacturing technologies and goes by many names including Stereolithography apparatus, SLA rapid prototyping, SLA additive manufacturing, optical fabrication, photo-solidification, solid-free-form fabrication, or solid imaging.

 No matter the terminology, the process involves turning a three-dimensional Computer Aided Design (CAD) drawing into a solid object through the rapid, repeated solidification of liquid resin.

-To create an SLA rapid prototype, a 3D CAD file is digitally “sliced” into horizontal cross-sections between 0.002″ and 0.006″ thick.
-These “slices” are entered into one of ProtoCAM’s advanced stereolithography rapid prototyping machines where an ultraviolet laser traces the first layer of the part on a metal plate submerged just below the surface of a vat of photo-sensitive polymer.
+To create an SLA prototype or part, a 3D CAD file is digitally “sliced” into horizontal cross-sections between 0.002″ and 0.005″ thick.
+These “slices” are entered into one of ProtoCAM’s advanced Stereolithography 3D printing machines where an ultraviolet laser traces the first layer of the part on a metal plate submerged just below the surface of a vat of photosensitive (light-reacting) polymer.
 Wherever the laser touches the liquid, it solidifies.
 Once the layer is traced, the plate sinks the thickness of a layer below the level of the liquid.
 The next layer is then built upon the previous layer.
-In this manner the entire part is built from the bottom up.
+In this manner, the entire part is built from the bottom up.

 SLA vs. SLS

-Stereolithography (SLA) is often compared and contrasted with selective laser sintering (SLS).
-There are several key differences between prototypes created with these two rapid manufacturing techniques.
+SLA is often compared and contrasted with selective laser sintering (SLS).
+There are several key differences between the parts ProtoCAM creates whil utilizing these two additive manufacturing techniques.
 These include:

-- Turn-around time: SLA prototypes can be completed in as little as 1-2 days, with larger projects taking fewer than five.
+SLA parts can be completed in as little as one to two days, with larger projects taking fewer than five.

-- Surface finish: SLA prototypes typically have a cosmetically superior finish, unlike SLS prototypes, which are typically powdery and granular.
+SLA parts typically have a cosmetically superior finish, unlike SLS prototypes, which are typically powdery and granular.